 Please give any detail here to help us understand your financial data (e.g. reasons for any increases or decreases in income or expenditure).
 Please do not include the general impact of the pandemic here as there will be an opportunity to explore this in the next section of the survey.

 48. Further Context

 We want to hear the stories behind the data.
-What ongoing impact has the pandemic had during 2023/23?
-What are you experiencing with your audience, staff, volunteers, and the wider operating environment of your museum?
-Should this be optional – do you consider there is an ongoing impact – if so, use open text space.
-Please use these text boxes to tell us how things have changed for your museum during 2022/23.

-Your audience, whether that’s on-site visitors or those reaching you online
+What ongoing impact have the current challenges such as cost of living crisis and energy crisis as well as the ongoing recovery from the pandemic had on your museum during 2022/23?

+Please use these text boxes to explain that impact.

+Your audience

-Your staff and volunteers
+Your workforce (staff, volunteers, freelancers, and contractors)

 Your museum’s wider operating environment, including finances

-Any other impact of the pandemic on your museum during 2022/23

-Has your museum impacted has been impacted by the current cost-of-living crisis and/or rising energy prices?
-Please tell us about it below.freelancers,

 49. Equality and Diversity